Research Area 1: Human-Computer Interaction

-I participated in the SURF program in summer 2021 to conduct design research on hand prosthetics.
+I participated in the SURF program to conduct design research on hand prosthetics.
 I worked with my research mentor Professor Jeff Feng to create functional fingers for a hand amputee patient living in Houston as part of an ongoing project.

 3D-Printed Hand Prosthesis Design – Undergraduate Research day Poster